 To write secondary citations accurately, students should learn about the differences between primary and secondary sources:

 Primary Sources = These are the sources that conduct the original investigations and research, such as journal articles, diaries and interviews.

 Secondary Sources = These are the sources that simply describe or discuss the research of other sources.
 While they may commonly be textbooks or literature reviews, a source can be both primary if it conducts research and secondary if it also discusses the research of other authors.

-Good work on completing this short course on citation types.
-Complete our Lesson 3 activities to check your progress before moving on to our other short courses.
+Good work on completing this short reader on citation types.
+Complete our Chapter 3 activities to check your progress before moving on to our other short readers.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 20 Marks for joining

 20-100 Marks for referring your friends